 Lightstream does not provide on-site support unless otherwise agreed between Customer and Lightstream.
-If Customer wants Lightstream to offer on-site support regardless, this must be coordinated by the Lightstream Account Manager or Customer Experience Manager.
-A fee may be charged for these activities.
+Customers who require on-site support must coordinate this request through their Lightstream account team coordinated by the Lightstream Account Manager or Customer Experience Manager.
+A fee may be charged for any on-site, and related, activities as per any agreements enacted.